KenKundert/inform/doc/user.rst

 """""""""""""

 .. py:function:: is_collection(obj)

-:func:`inform.is_collection` returns *True* if its argument is a collection.
+   :noindex:

+:func:`is_collection` returns *True* if its argument is a collection.
 This includes objects such as lists, tuples, sets, dictionaries, etc.  It does not include strings.

 .. code-block:: python